jekhokie/scriptbox/rust--learnings/README.md

 - Shadow variables are useful for changing immutable variable types (whereas mutable variables cannot do this unless you start with a mutable and convert to immutable and use the `let` directive).
 - Rust is statically typed (must know types of all variables at compile time).
 - Integer overflow for releases (production) result in complement wrapping, not errors (e.g. it will assign 256 to 0, 257 to 1, 258 to 2 in an 8-bit integer that overflows).
+- Some types require heap (undefined size), and these types result in stack pointers/data.
+Copying (re-assigning) these variables results in a "move", where the previous variable is invalidated in the stack (data is not necessarily copied) to avoid double-free memory operations (where both variables on the stack result in attempting to free the same segment in memory on a free operation).
+- To do a deep copy operation, use `clone`.
+- Fixed-length types can be re-assigned because the copy is implicit, super-fast, and only exists on the Stack.
+- Can only have 1 mutable reference to a particular piece of data within a scope, unless the second reference is after the last occurrence/use by the first reference..
+- Rule: At any given time, you can have either one mutable reference or any number of immutable references.
+- Implementations (`impl`) always have `self` as the first paramter and can be either reference/immutable using `&self` or mutable using `&mut self`.
+- There is no null feature in Rust - only `Option<T>`.
+When using `None`, you must tell Rust what type the `Option` should be (e.g. `Option<i32>`)..
+- You have to convert an `Option<T>` to a `T` before performing operations on `T`.
+- Common Rust pattern: `match` against an enum, bind a variable to the data inside, and execute code based on it.
+- Pattern matching *must* include an exhausive list of option, including `None` (can use `_` as a fallback and assign it to `()` (unit value, meaning nothing)..